conjecto/nemrod/doc/forms.md

 Form types
 -----------------
-In your builderForm function, be carrefull to the form type
+In your builderForm function, be careful to the form type

     $builder->add('foaf:name', 'text', array());